doug-moen/openscad2/rfc/Objects.md

 The prototype style is the preferred style for use with the new Customizer GUI that is under development.
-This style is also easier for beginners to understand.
+This style is also easier for beginners.
+Scripts are shorter and easier to read and write, and for simple models, you don't need to write function definitions.

+## Prototypes with Auxiliary Functions

+## Inheritance

 ## Library Files
 The current OpenSCAD interface for referencing external library files looks like this: